PhilippeMarcMeyer/vanillaSelectBox/README.md

 * stayOpen : true/false. defaut is false : that's a drop-down.
 Set it to true and that"s a list (>= v 0.25)
 * disableSelectAll : true/false. defaut is false : add a checkbox select all / clear all
 * maxSelect : integer. set a maximum in the number of selectable options.
 CheckAll/uncheckAll is then disabled
+* maxOptionWidth : integer,set a maximum width for each option for narrow menus

 ### Automatic options :
 * single or multiple choices : depends on the "multiple" attribute that you put in the select code